How to Build a Website With WordPress and Beaver Builder: A Complete Guide

 Or the theme may have customized the basic WordPress architecture in a way that clashes with the page builder.
 For the ultimate compatibility, we recommend our Beaver Builder Theme.

-The Beaver Themer add-on is a premium plugin that lets you design Beaver Builder layouts for parts of the page normally controlled by the theme: headers, footers, blog post archive pages, and so on.
+The Beaver Themer theme builder plugin lets you design Beaver Builder layouts for parts of the page normally controlled by the theme: headers, footers, blog post archive pages, 404 pages, and so on.
+The plugin is included with all new Beaver Builder premium plans.Â

 In this case, you only need a bare-bones framework theme that’s compatible with Beaver Themer, because the Beaver Builder system can handle the rest, so your decision about the theme might center on its performance, to minimize page loading times.